It’s ‘a very important piece of history’ for DFW. What the owner plans to do with it

 “Over time, we saw their vision and it started making us realize it would be in the best interest to preserve the land and partner with them to make Daddy’s dream come true,” Morris said.

-Rather than develop the site of the fort, Kembell worked to set up Arlington tax reinvestment zone number 6.
+Rather than develop the site of the fort, Kembel worked to set up Arlington tax reinvestment zone number 6.

 As Viridian builds out over the next eight to 10 years, the valuation of the property should help fund a cultural center or museum to educate the public about the site.
 When it’s completed, Viridian plans to have about 4,200 residences.
 So far, it has more than 900.